MATERIALS NEEDED

 Do the same for the other end of P2.

-Option : make a decorative machine stitch along the longest length and on the flap (beware of magnets - use the closure foot if necessary).
+Optional: make a decorative machine stitch on the longest side and on the flap (be careful with the magnets - use a zipper foot if needed).

-Apply glue to the edges of the case along the seam line.
-Fold down the bottom of the case and then sew the two widths together.
+Apply glue to the edges of the case along the sewing line.
+Fold over the bottom of the case then sew the two widths.

 ![]() |